AwesomeFlax/DiplomaProject/README.md

 Android Studio 2.0+
 Android phone with hd screen and android 4.0+
 Stable internet connection at least 2G or better
 ```
 ### Installing

-Complie apkand install it on your device.
+Compile .apk and install it on your device.

 ## Built With